wmacnair/SampleQC/README.md

 `SampleQC` is an R package for robust multivariate, multi-celltype, multi-sample quality control for single cell RNA-seq.
 QC is typically done by looking at measures of experimental quality for each cell (such as library size, number of features observed, mitochondrial proportion), and identifying cells which are outliers in some way (e.g. high mitochondrial proportion or small library size).

-Standard QC approaches suffer from various flaws:

-* Outlier detection assuming that the sample consists of only one celltype introduces biases in the cells excluded.
-For example, excluding cells with low library sizes will preferentially exclude cell _types_ with small library sizes, even though these cells may be perfectly healthy.
-* Univariate outlier detection misses cells which are not outliers with respect to any individual QC metric, but are clearly outliers with respect to the observed distribution.
-* Identifying cell outliers within each sample individually means that if a celltype is present in only a small proportion in a given sample, it may be identified as an outlier and excluded, although it is healthy.
+The main flaw in standard QC approaches that `SampleQC` seeks to correct is that unimodal outlier detection implicitly assumes that the sample consists of only one celltype, introducing biases in the cells excluded.
+It can preferentially exclude whole cell types with extreme QC metrics (e.g. small library sizes; naturally high mitochondrial proportions), even though these cells may be perfectly healthy.
+Related to this, identifying cell outliers within each sample individually means that if a celltype is present in only a small proportion in a given sample, it may be identified as an outlier and excluded, although it is healthy.
-* They do not provide an automatic assessment of quality at the _sample_ level.

-Our method `SampleQC` addresses these problems by fitting a flexible Gaussian mixture model to user-selected QC metrics.
+Our method `SampleQC` addresses these problems by robustly fitting a multivariate Gaussian mixture model, across multiple samples simultaneously.
+It is intended for large, complex datasets with many samples, although should also work on smaller datasets.
+By default it uses log counts, log features and mitochondrial proportions, although users can select which QC metrics they wish to use (including e.g. CITE-seq QC metrics).

 # Installation